open-mmlab/mmselfsup/README.md

 ## Benchmark and Model Zoo

 Please refer to [MODEL_ZOO.md](docs/MODEL_ZOO.md) for for a comprehensive set of pre-trained models and benchmarks.

-## Contributing

-We appreciate all contributions to improve OpenSelfSup.
-Please refer to [CONTRIBUTING.md](docs/CONTRIBUTING.md) for the contributing guideline.

 ## License